EnzymeAD/www/content/_index.md

 ## Citing Enzyme

-To cite Enzyme, please cite the following two papers (first for Enzyme as a whole, second for GPU+optimizations, and third for AD of all other parallel programs (OpenMP, MPI, Julia Tasks, etc.)):
+To cite Enzyme, please cite the following three papers (first for Enzyme as a whole, second for GPU+optimizations, and third for AD of arbitrary parallel programs):

 ```latex
 @inproceedings{NEURIPS2020_9332c513,